 About Dan Connell

 Hitchhiking on a government convoy, he crossed guerrilla lines to reach the besieged Eritrean capital, Asmara.
 There he witnessed the assassination of a high-ranking Ethiopian official and its bloody aftermath: the execution of dozens of civilians.
 His report on this massacre appeared on the front page of The Washington Post.
-It is also the basis for the opening chapter of Against All Odds.
+It is also the basis for the opening chapter of his first book, Against All Odds.

 In 1983, after a stint with Oxfam America in Lebanon [see "Lessons from Lebanon 1982-83" on the Articles page of this website], Dan founded and directed the Boston-based development agency Grassroots International to provide humanitarian aid to social movements in Eritrea, Lebanon, Palestine, South Africa and other conflict areas and to channel information to the media, policymakers and the public.